amarismail522/diffusers/docs/source/en/optimization/tome.md

 ## Benchmarks

-We also benchmarked the impact of `tomesd` on the [`StableDiffusionPipeline`] with [xFormers](https://huggingface.co/docs/diffusers/optimization/xformers) enabled across several image resolutions.
+We also benchmarked the impact of `tomesd` on the [`StableVictorPipeline`] with [xFormers](https://huggingface.co/docs/diffusers/optimization/xformers) enabled across several image resolutions.
 The results are obtained from A100 and V100 GPUs in the following development environment:

 ```bash
 - `diffusers` version: 0.15.1